worldiaday/governance/README.md

 ## Committee Members

-- Chair, president: Grace Lau
+- Grace Lau
-- Chair-elect, president-elect:
+- Andrea Rosenbusch
-- Member, Officer:  Amy Espinosa
-- Member, Officer: Anita Cheng
+- Anita Cheng
-- Member

 ## Questions
 Should all officers (president, secretary, treasurer) be part of the Governance Committee?
 YES